x

 The proposed 1,400-acre Mirasol Springs development could pump 96,000 gallons of water per day from the Pedernales River, which environmentalists say is already low.

-Bill Bunch with Save Our Springs Alliance said the Pedernales River has shown a sharp decline in inflows over the past 20 years, especially with the last few years’ major drought conditions.
+Bill Bunch with the Save Our Springs Alliance said the Pedernales River has shown a sharp decline in inflows over the past 20 years, especially with the last few years’ major drought conditions.
 He said this project would just exacerbate that problem.

 “This project is proposing to pump an enormous amount of water out of the river, which is already hardly flowing,” Bunch said.
 “There's simply not enough water to support this proposed development.”